ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 cd Downloads
 ```

-* SSH into the Instance using the command shown below:
+* SSH into the **Load Balancer Instance** using the command shown below:

 ### Step 10: Deploying and Configuring Nginx Load Balancer
-* Create and open a file using the command shown below:
+* Create and open a file `nginx.sh` using the command shown below:

 ```sh
 sudo vi nginx.sh